Matt Olson Player Props: Braves vs. Diamondbacks

-The Atlanta Braves and Matt Olson (.500 slugging percentage over his past 10 games, including two homers), take on starting pitcher Ryne Nelson and the Arizona Diamondbacks at Truist Park, Wednesday at 7:20 PM ET.
+The Atlanta Braves, including Matt Olson (.422 on-base percentage in past 10 games, 60 points above season-long percentage), battle starter Zac Gallen and the Arizona Diamondbacks at Truist Park, Thursday at 12:20 PM ET.

 Matt Olson Game Info & Props vs. the Diamondbacks